Probing Dynamical Sensitivity of a Non-KAM System Through Out-of-Time-Order Correlators: Scrambling in quantum KHO model

-To verify numerically, we again refer to Fig. \ref{fig:protoc}, where the short-time dynamics have also been illustrated.
-The figure demonstrates that for both the initial states $|0\rangle$ and $|\alpha\rangle$, regardless of the strength of perturbation and the value of effective Planck constant, the long-time dynamics always follow quadratic growth as long as the resonance condition is satisfied.
-Due to the large Ehrenfest time scales in the semiclassical limit, the expected quadratic growth appears in this regime only after a sufficiently long time.
-Note that the degree of scrambling, as quantified by the magnitude of the OTOC, always depends on the specific choice of the state vector, despite both states exhibiting long-time quadratic growth.
+To verify numerically, we refer to Fig. \ref{fig:protoc_ext}, where the long-time dynamics have been illustrated for $\sim 10^3$ time steps.
+Due to the unbounded nature of the system, a sufficiently large Hilbert space is needed to perform these numerical simulations.
+Here, we analyze the resonant cases in the figure.
+The figure demonstrates that in the deep quantum regime ($\hbar=1$), for both the initial states $|0\rangle$ and $|\alpha\rangle$, the long-time dynamics always scale quadratically as long as the resonance condition is satisfied regardless of the strength of perturbation.
+While the same result seems to hold in the semiclassical limit for the coherent state, the vacuum state OTOC shows anomalous oscillatory behavior as shown in Fig. \ref{fig:protoc_ext}a.
+This behavior is not surprising as it is expected due to the classical-quantum correspondence.
+The classical stability of $(0, 0)$ implies a longer $t_{\text{EF}}$ for the vacuum state OTOC in the semiclassical limit compared to other cases in the figure.
+The numerics suggest that this behavior persists beyond $10^3$ time steps.
+The quadratic scaling may emerge as the OTOC picks up non-trivial $\hbar$ effects.
+Moreover, for large $K$, the quadratic growth persists for both $\hbar=1$ and $\hbar=0.1$ as shown in Fig. \ref{fig:protoc_ext}b and \ref{fig:protoc_ext}d.
+It is worth noting that the degree of scrambling, as quantified by the magnitude of the OTOC, always depends on the specific choice of the state vector despite both states exhibiting long-time quadratic growth.
 For example, the coherent states with the mean coordinates located on the stochastic web delocalize quickly in the phase space when acted upon by the Floquet unitary $\hat{U}_{\tau}$.
-In these states, the initial operators are relatively more prone to get scrambled as compared to the vacuum state $|0\rangle$.
+In these states, the initial operators are relatively more prone to get scrambled compared to the vacuum state $|0\rangle$.